cse-kiet/PCSE25-02/README.md

 ## Steps for Execution:
 1. Download the dataset from kaggle.
 2. Import the data in the colab file.
+3. Run the code in the colab file on google colab

 ## Checklist:
 1. Final Project Report